JJ/hoborg/text/text.md

 Meet the mechanical man
 ----------------------------------

-There he was, gleaming in places, rusty in others.
+There he was, gleaming in places, rusty in others, its history written in its bumps and patches like the history of a person is written in the wrinkles of its face.
 Rolling and whistling and frolicking to the general merriment of the public.
 And I'm using *he* liberally here, since I'm talking about a mechanical man.
 A mechanical being.
 A mechanical... gimmick that looks